enterprise-data-foundation/delta-test/README.md

-# Welcome to hqTestLite!
+# Welcome to deltaTest!

-**hqTestLite** is an open-source, PowerShell-based testing framework.
+**deltaTest** is an open-source, PowerShell-based testing framework.
 It is designed to automate the testing of complex systems (like [Enterprise Data Management](https://en.wikipedia.org/wiki/Enterprise_data_management) systems) that normally resist efficient test automation.

-**hqTestLite** currently supports the [Markit Enterprise Data Management](https://ihsmarkit.com/products/edm.html) platform, but can easily be adapted to support testing of any platform of any kind that meets the following prerequisites:
+**deltaTest** currently supports the [Markit Enterprise Data Management](https://ihsmarkit.com/products/edm.html) platform, but can easily be adapted to support testing of any platform of any kind that meets the following prerequisites:

 * It can be invoked from the Windows command line.
 * It can be induced to produce test output either via a text file or a query against a SQL Server database.